Sharon Andersen

 Sue D

-For over 30 years, Sue has been an active part of the Audubon community.
+For 40 years, Sue has been an active part of the Audubon community.
 With her background in nonprofit accounting, she has designed the reporting systems and managed tax compliance for two Audubon Chapters.
 Sue also acted as board treasurer for HawkWatch International.
 Recently, she's been working with Prescott City on bird habitat improvement projects.

 Sandy Klinikowski